icesco/icesco.github.io/planoma-support.md

   - Screenshots if helpful

 ### Feature Requests
 We love hearing your ideas!
-Send feature requests to [support@planoma-app.com](mailto:support@planoma-app.com) with "Feature Request" in the subject line.
+Send feature requests to [f@fbianco.cc](mailto:f@fbianco.cc) with "Feature Request" in the subject line.

 ## 📚 Resources